Space Travel

 On top of the time problem, think of the weight problem.
 There is no such thing as weight as such, only the pull of gravity.
 In open space there is no gravity, no weight, but using centrifugal force we can simulate gravity and things will ‘weigh’ whatever we set it to be, but every body in space, planet, moon, anything will have a different pull.
 We won’t have weight, we will have mass that will react differently for every location.
 Weight is meaningless once we leave Earth.
 In space a brick of lead, and a feather will ‘weigh’ the same (nothing) and float in the air.
 If a ship had a big ring that was spinning to simulate gravity, people would find that ‘weight’ is only in the ring.
 As one moves closer to the axis the effect lessens until at the hub the person would be slowly spinning, but weightless.

 The space traveler will have to adapt to a whole new way of thinking.
-For starters there must be a new way to observe time, there needs to be a celestial standard however I have no idea what it would be based on.
+For starters there must be a new way to observe time, there needs to be a celestial standard however I have no idea on what it would be based.
 Birthdays could become complicated, or lose their meaning.
-One can use Earth hours and minutes based on a clock brought from Earth, and that will work until the traveler reaches the destination.
+One can use Earth hours and minutes based on a clock brought from Earth, and that will work until the traveler reaches a destination.

 On Earth we have a magnetic shield around the planet.
 Space is full of radiation that can kill us.
 Think of your worst Sunburn.
 That was caused by Solar radiation after being being dampened through the atmosphere, and in space it would be much worse.
 Some radiation is easy to deal with, just block it (pull the shade, stay indoors) but other dangerous radiation is not.
 Consider X-Rays, Gamma, a long list of ‘rays’ that are very difficult or impossible to block.